 - Connect the issue to tangible challenges folks see and face in everyday life, like rising gas prices and natural disasters.

-- Use words and imagery that tap into feelings of stewardship and protection of nature, particularly for those who are high in religiosity, nostalgia, and authority.
+- Use words and imagery that tap into feelings of stewardship and protection of nature, particularly for those who are high in religiosity

 Turnkey Creative